 The slash is the cut.
 It is the work the agency does between a visitor and a customer.
 It is not decoration.

-The descriptor "an AI agency" sits to the right of the wordmark in small caps.
-It exists because nobody knows what we do from the name alone.
+A short descriptor sits to the right of the wordmark in small caps.
+It says what we do in plain words, because nobody knows from the name alone.
 It is a fact, not a tagline.

 Three.
 Ink on Paper.
 Paper on Ink.
 Paper on Indigo.
 Nothing else.